 - partnership with C-Trip in China which has 60% of the market, to promote travel both to and through the country

-- a three-year partnrships with Etihad in APMEA to build inbound tourism from the Middle-East
+- Continued our three-year partnerships with Etihad in APMEA to build inbound tourism from the Middle-East

-- a partnership with DEFRA, DIT to promote British food and drink in China and USA
+- a partnership with DEFRA, DIT to promote British food and drink in international markets

 This strategy sets out an ambitious goal for Britain.
 It will require an even greater level of cooperation across Government, the UK and overseas tourism industries and the national tourist boards in order to ensure that Britain is fit to compete and succeed in the global race for tourism.